-A convenient overnight camping and picnicking spot for travelers on Highway #1, this is also a popular destination camp for visitors enjoying boating and fishing on Kamloops Lake, at the head of the Thompson River.
+Steelhead Park is a convenient overnight camping and picnicking spot for travelers on Highway 1.
+This is also a popular destination camp for visitors enjoying boating and fishing on Kamloops Lake, at the head of the Thompson River.

 The park offers 240 metres of beach on the lake and 1,000 metres of frontage along the river.
 The Savona community offers the amenities of a small town.